 Oh side not, to begin with I lessen some of the prep time by blending the water and ginger together rather than straining off little pieces from the syrup.

 So let’s get started…….

-- 1 large piece of ginger (approx. 10 inches long) peeled n chopped
+- 2 large pieces of ginger (approx. 10 inches long) peeled n chopped

-- Add the water and the ginger to a blender and blitz until the ginger have almost liquidized into the water.
+- Add the water, tapioca starch and the ginger to a blender and blitz until the ginger has almost liquidized into the water.

 - Pour the ginger water into a medium sized saucepan and bring to the boil and then carefully mix in the palm sugar, a small amount at a time while stirring until all of the sugar is in the pan.

-- The mixture may seems thin to begin with, around 40-45 minutes you will notice thickening, continue to cook for a further 20 minutes.
+- The mixture may seems thin to begin with, but you will notice the syrup thickening after several minutes.

 - Allow the syrup to cool and pour into a mason jar and store in the refrigerator.